Japanese submarine I-156: Pre-World War II

 Submarine Division 19 returned to duty with the Combined Fleet on 15 November 1935, this time assigned to Submarine Squadron 1 in the 1st Fleet.
 I-56 got underway on 1 February 1936 for naval maneuvers off Honshu and during the maneuvers suffered minor damage in a collision with I-53 32 nmi southeast of the Daiosaki lighthouse at 10:16 on 27 February 1936 while both submarines were operating on the surface in poor visibility.
 Tragedy struck on 18 December 1935 when a sudden gale hit while I-56 was anchored in Kure harbor and her liberty boat capsized at 06:50 with the loss of her commanding officer and four engineers; after sunrise, only a single survivor from the boat was rescued.
 Submarine Division 19 was reassigned directly to the Kure Naval District on 1 December 1936.

-Submarine Division 19 was reduced to the First Reserve in the Kure Naval District on 7 January 1937, and I-56 apparently was decommissioned that day.
+Submarine Division 19 was reduced to the First Reserve in the Kure Naval District on 7 January 1937, and I-56, was decommissioned that day.
 By 1 December 1937 she apparently had been recommissioned, and she resumed her direct assignment to the Kure Naval District on 1 January 1938.
 Her division was reduced to the Third Reserve in the Kure Naval District on 15 December 1938.
 I-56 resumed active service on 15 November 1939, when Submarine Division 19 was reassigned to Submarine Squadron 4 in the 1st Fleet.
 On 15 November 1940, the squadron was assigned directly to the Combined Fleet.

 As the Japanese armed forces mobilized for an offensive against Allied forces that would begin the Pacific campaign of World War II, I-56 departed Kure, Japan, on 20 November 1941 bound for Samah on China′s Hainan Island, which she reached on 26 November 1941.
 All three submarines departed Samah on 1 December 1941 to take up positions to support the offensive.
 Tasked with supporting Operation E, the Japanese invasion of British Malaya, I-56 proceeded to her patrol area in the South China Sea northwest of the Anambas Islands.